 PAUL & FRANCES BARNES SCHOLARSHIP

-Students who are a resident of Creso, IA or a graduate of Crestwood High School, are eligible to receive the Paul & Frances Barnes Scholarship.
+Students who are a resident of Creso, Iowa, or a graduate of Crestwood High School, are eligible to receive the Paul & Frances Barnes Scholarship.

 MARY KENNETH KELLER COMPUTER SCIENCE SCHOLARSHIP